OSGConnect/connectbook/new-docs-jan-2020/osgconnect-storage.md

 | **home**    |  50 GB     | Storage of submit files, input files <100MB each, and per-job output up to a 1GB.| No | No | 50 GB | No |
 | **public**  |  500 GB    | Staging large input files (100MB-50GB, each) for publicly-accessible download into jobs (using HTTP or stashcp, see below) and large output files (1-10GB) | Yes | No | 500 GB | No |

-###*Contact support@osgconnect.net if you'd think you need a quota increase!
+###*/*Contact support@osgconnect.net if you think you need a quota increase!
 We can suppport very large amounts of data, and quotas are a starting point.*

 ### Transferring input data for a job